bklaric1/soc_fgpa_docs/content/3_introduction.typ

 These technologies and their union will be examined in the following sections, including their architecture, operational principles, and practical applications.
 The aim of the paper is to provide a comprehensive understanding of both the individual areas and the main subject, the SoC FPGAs.

+The goal of this paper is to explore the technologies surrounding SoC FPGAs, providing an understanding of the basics and delving into details of the architecture.
+Reaching the end of this paper, the reader will gain a deeper understanding of these technologies and their impact and usage.

 #pagebreak()